SanchitSinghal-SS/PalindromeJava/README.md

 # PalindromeJava
-a method to return if a string is a palindrome or not in java
+A method to return if a string is a palindrome or not in java